If you're a high school student (either at a school or at TAFE) then you are referred to as a 'current school leaver' when applying to uni.

 If you're planning on taking a gap year you have two options:

-apply the year you complete your year 12 studies and defer your commencement for a year.
+Apply the year you complete your year 12 studies and defer your commencement* for a year.
 This way, after your gap year (12 months), you can apply through UAC and be guaranteed an offer.
 OR

-Note: Deferment is not available for the B Information Technology, B Midwifery and B Midwifery B Creative Intelligence and Innovation.
+*Note: Deferment is not available for a handful of courses at UTS.
+This includes the B Information Technology, B Midwifery and B Midwifery / B Creative Intelligence and Innovation.